Skip to main content

 For Radio we don't collect engagements.
 We collect Media Reach, Duration and AVE.

 For TV we don't collect engagements.
-However we have the Media Reach, Duration and AVE.
+We have the Media Reach, Duration and AVE.

 For Podcasts we don't collect engagements.
 However we have the Media Reach, Duration and AVE.